Zuehlke/training-angular2/Exercises/Exercise 5/README.md

 In this exercise, we reuse the existing form component and use it to add a new expense.
 For that, we also have to implement the add functionality in the backend.

-### Preparations ###

-Make sure after the checkout that you go to the `Zuehlke.ExpenseReporting` directory and run

-	npm install

-and then

-	webpack --config webpack.config.vendor.js

 ### Tasks ###

 1. Extend the `ExpenseController` to support creating a new expense.